 Nyaung Ywa Maternity Clinic

 The Nyaung Ywa Maternity Clinic in Hlaing Thayar Township was donated by the SPA Group and Pun Hlaing Golf Estate in order to provide safe maternity care for local mothers and reduce the incidence of childbirth complications in the community.

 Designed and built by SPA Project Management, it had its grand opening on May 25, 2002.
 The clinic continues to provide vital services to the area’s expanding population, ensuring that expectant mothers receive the information they need to develop good nutritional habits and providing a hygienic location for safe deliveries.

-FMI is dedicated to safeguarding and, where possible, improving Myanmar’s environment – for the people of Myanmar and to ensure the sustainability of its own businesses.
-FMI is mindful of its environmental impact and aware of the complexities involved in topics like climate change and water preservation and considers its net impact on the environment to be positive, but many challenges remain in a country developing as rapidly as Myanmar.
+The Yoma Group is dedicated to safeguarding and, where possible, improving Myanmar’s environment – for the people of Myanmar and to ensure the sustainability of its own businesses.
+The Yoma Group is mindful of its environmental impact and aware of the complexities involved in topics like climate change and water preservation and considers its net impact on the environment to be positive, but many challenges remain in a country developing as rapidly as Myanmar.

 A paperless culture is promoted across the Yoma Group and electronic communication is used predominantly.
 This is further supported by a cloud-based file sharing system to eliminate the need to print and photocopy paper-based documents.

 The Less Single Use Plastic Campaign is one of the Yoma Group’s first initiatives to reduce plastic consumption.
 The Yoma Group saw amazing participation and contribution from its employees for Community Clean Up Day in StarCity on 27 March 2018.